rocky-linux/documentation/en/rocky/8/guides/dokuwiki_server.md

 dokuwiki-2020-07-29/inc/lang/fr/recent.txt
 ... (more below)
 ```
 We don't want that leading named directory when we decompress the archive, so we are going to use some options with tar to exclude it.
 The first option is the "--strip-components=1" which removes that leading directory.

-The second option is the "-C" option that tells tar where we want the archive to be decompressed to.
+The second option is the "-C" option, and that tells tar where we want the archive to be decompressed to.
 So decompress the archive with this command:

 `tar xzf dokuwiki-stable.tgz  --strip-components=1 -C /var/www/sub-domains/com.yourdomain.wiki-doc/html/`

 Once we have executed this command, all of DokuWiki should be in our _DocumentRoot_.

 We need to make a copy of the _.htaccess.dist_ file that came with DokuWiki and keep the old one there too, in case we need to revert to the original in the future.

 In the process, we will be changing the name of this file to simply _.htaccess_ which is what _apache_ will be looking for.
 To do this:

 `cp /var/www/sub-domains/com.yourdomain.wiki-doc/html/.htaccess{.dist,}`

-Now we need to change ownership to the _apache_ user and group:
+Now we need to change ownership of the new directory and its files to the _apache_ user and group:

 `chown -Rf apache.apache /var/www/sub-domains/com.yourdomain.wiki-doc/html`

 ## Setting Up DNS Or /etc/hosts

 Before you'll be able to access the DokuWiki interface, you'll need to set name resolution for this site.
 For testing purposes, you can use your _/etc/hosts_ file.

-Let's assume that DokuWiki will be running on a private IPv4 address of 10.56.233.179.
+In this example, let's assume that DokuWiki will be running on a private IPv4 address of 10.56.233.179.
 Let's also assume that you are modifying the _/etc/hosts_ file on a Linux workstation.
 To do this:

 `sudo vi /etc/hosts`